amberovsky/docker-blah/docs/usage/user/README.md

 -   *Select a project* in the top navigation bar, then *Project settings* in the left panel
     ![Project - settings](./project/project-settings.png "Project - settings")

 -   You can configure list of logs, one per line.
-Later, you will be able to quick watch logs in realtime in the [container: custom logs TODO LINK HERE]()
+Later, you will be able to quick watch logs in realtime in the [container: custom logs](/docs/usage/user/nodes/containers/README.md#custom_logs)

 <a name="license"></a>
 ## License